willfurnass/sheffield_hpc/sharc/software/apps/intel_r.rst

     #$ -pe smp 8
     export OMP_NUM_THREADS=8

-    module load apps/R/3.3.2/intel-17.0-parallel
+    module load apps/R/3.4.0/intel-17.0-parallel

 Installing additional packages
 ------------------------------
-To ensure that the Intel builds do not contaminate the standard gcc builds, the Intel R module files set the environment variable `R_LIBS_USER` to point to `~/R/intel_R/parallel-3.3.2/` or `~/R/intel_R/sequential-3.3.2/` respectively.
+To ensure that the Intel builds do not contaminate the standard gcc builds, the Intel R module files set the environment variable `R_LIBS_USER` to point to `~/R/intel_R/parallel-3.4.0/` or `~/R/intel_R/sequential-3.4.0/` respectively for version 3.4.0 with similar paths for other versions.

 As a user, you should not need to worry about this detail and just install packages as you usually would from within R. e.g. ::